San Diego Comic-Con 2018: ‘Vikings’ Season 5 Return Date And New Trailer

 Will she do it?

-Only by tuning into Season 5 of Vikings will you find the answer!
+Only by tuning into Season 5 of Vikings will reveal the answer!

 You can view the trailer for the Season 5 return of Vikings below.